Fitting a new radiator

 How to Replace a Radiator With The Same One

 If you want to know how to change a radiator the easiest way possible, buying the exact same one is the way to go.
 The same make, same model, same size.
+This way you can change the radiator without draining the central heating system.

 Use the Old Wall Brackets

+You can use the same wall brackets that are already fitted to your wall for the old radiator.
 Just remove the old one by undoing a couple of nuts on the thermostatic radiator valve or lockshield valves and hang the new radiator straight on.

 How to Remove a Radiator

 The first thing to do when you are replacing a radiator is to remove the old one.
+To remove a radiator you should drain the central heating system.

 You can remove a radiator without draining the system but you won’t be able to replace the thermostatic radiator valves or lockshield valve.